plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Bandelt, H.-J., and A. W. M. Dress.
 1992.
 Split decomposition: a new and useful approach to phylogenetic analysis of distance data.
 Molecular Phylogenetics and Evolution 1: 242-252.

+:hibiscus: Brown, W., E. Prager, A. Wang, and A. Wilson.
+1982.
+Mitochondrial DNA sequences of primates, tempo and mode of evolution.
+Journal of Molecular Evolution 18:225-239.

 Brown, J. M., Hedtke, S. M., Lemmon, A. R., and Lemmon, E. M. (2010).
 When trees grow too long: investigating the causes of highly inaccurate bayesian branch-length estimates.
 Systematic Biology, 59(2), 145–161.

-Buneman, M. 1971.
+:hibiscus: Buneman, M. 1971.
 The recovery of trees from measurements of dissimilarity.
 Pp. 387-395 in Mathematics in the Archeological and Historical Sciences (Hodson, F. R. , Kendall, D. G., and Tautu, P., eds.), Edinburgh Univ.
 Press, Edinburgh.

 :hibiscus: Camin, J. H., and R. R. Sokal.
 1965.
 A method for deducing branching sequences in phylogeny.
 Evolution 19:311-326. (irreversible parsimony)

-Cavalli-Sforza, L. L., and A. W. F. Edwards.
+:hibiscus: Cavalli-Sforza, L. L., and A. W. F. Edwards.
 1967.
 Evolution 32:550-570.

 :hibiscus: Darwin, C. R. 1859.
 Origin of species by means of natural selection (or the preservation of favoured races in the struggle for life).
 Originally published by John Murray.
 This figure from pp. 160-161 in Penguin Classics edition published 1985 by Penguin Books, London.